Decomposition of Automata recognizing Ideals: Intersection-decomposition of linear automata

 \textbf{\textsf{Damping pattern.}} We characterize composite linear automata through the notion of \emph{damping patterns}.
 A damping pattern of a linear automaton is a pair of consecutive states such that each letter that either keeps the first state unchanged or moves from the first state to the second also induces a loop on the second state.
 Formally, let \(\A = \AutoLinGen\) be a linear automaton.
 For all \(i,j \in \setint{n}\), we denote by \(\Sigma_{i,j}(\A)\), or simply \(\Sigma_{i,j}\) when the automaton is clear, the set \(\set{a \in \Sigma}{\delta(q_i,a)= q_{j}}\) of letters labelling the transitions from \(q_i\) to \(q_j\).
 For all \(k \in \setint{n-1}\), \(\A\) has a damping pattern between \(q_{k-1}\) and \(q_{k}\) if

-For instance, automaton \(\A\) in Fig.~\ref{fig: decomposition} has a damping pattern between \(q_0\) and \(q_1\).
+For instance, this pattern is illustrated in Fig.\ref{fig:damping pattern}.
+And the automaton \(\A\) in Fig.~\ref{fig: decomposition} has a damping pattern between \(q_0\) and \(q_1\).
 Indeed in that case \(\Sigma_{0,0} \cup \Sigma_{0,1} = \{a\} = \Sigma_{1,1}\).
 The figure shows that \(\A\) is composite, which is consistent with the presence of a damping pattern: the following proposition states that damping patterns characterize composite linear automata.

-\begin{restatable}[]{theorem}{decompOfLinear} Let \(\A\) be a minimal automaton that recognizes an ideal.
-Then \(\A\) is prime if and only if it is linear and has no damping pattern.
-Moreover, if \(\A\) is composite and linear it is decomposable into two linear automata recognizing ideals, and if it is non-linear it is decomposable into at most \(|\Sigma|\) linear automata recognizing ideals. \end{restatable} Theorem~\ref{theo:non-linear are decomposable} gives the results when \(\A\) is non-linear.
-The proof of Theorem~\ref{prop: decomposition of linear automata} in the case where \(\A\) linear is done in the next two subsections.
+\begin{restatable}[]{theorem}{decompOfLinear} Let \(\A\) be a linear minimal automaton that recognizes an ideal.
+Then \(\A\) is prime if and only if it has no damping pattern.
+Moreover, if \(\A\) is composite it is decomposable into two linear automata recognizing ideals. \end{restatable} The proof of Theorem~\ref{prop: decomposition of linear automata} in the case where \(\A\) linear is done in the next two subsections.

-In Subsection~\ref{subsec:DecomposableLinearAutomata}, we show how to decompose automata that have a damping pattern between two states \(q_{k-1}\) and \(q_{k}\).
+In Section~\ref{subsec:DecomposableLinearAutomata}, we show how to decompose automata that have a damping pattern between two states \(q_{k-1}\) and \(q_{k}\).
 To this end, we define the reduced automata \(\A_{k-1}\) and \(\A_{k}\), obtained by removing the state \(q_{k-1}\) (resp. \(q_{k}\)) from \(\A\), and redirecting the transitions leading towards the removed state to its successor \(q_{k}\) (resp. \(q_{k+1}\)).
 We prove that both automata recognize ideals (Proposition~\ref{lemma:A_k recognize an ideal language}), and that they satisfy \(\lang{\A} = \lang{\A_{k-1}} \cap \lang{\A_{k}}\) (Proposition~\ref{lemma:L(A) = inter L(A_k)}).
 Since both automata have strictly fewer states than \(\A\), this establishes that \(\A\) is composite.